slatedocs/slate/source/includes/applications.md

 }
 ```

-Fields | Required| Description
+Fields | Required | Description
 -------|----------|-------------
 name | Yes | The name of the new application
-business_unit| Yes |The ID of the business unit the application belongs to
+business_unit | Yes | The ID of the business unit the application belongs to

-## Edit an Application
+## Update an Application

 ```http